alexandrasalem/ask_a_philosopher/README.md

 The script `version_1_basic_ir_user_input.py` generates the closest document to a query provided by the user in streamlit and returns that document as a string.

 Each of the scripts above uses a basic IR system with tf-idf.
 Variations of each of these scripts for version 2 which uses BERT instead of tf-idf for the IR are now available (`version_2_bert_ir.py`, etc).
+First, run `python create_bert_files.py`.
+Then run those scripts.